Things you can do to keep your carpets clean

 Training husbands and children to remove shoes as they come into the home can be a chore, but with sweet talk and kindness ought to be achievable, if not, crack the whip once in a while.

-The last and best thing to do to keep your carpets clean is to use the services of a professional carpet cleaner on a regular basis such as Simon carpet cleaning, who actually care about their clientele.
+The last and best thing to do to keep your carpets clean is to use the services of a carpet cleaner on a regular basis.

 High traffic areas such as entrys, hallways, family rooms etc. should be cleaned every 4 to 6 months while other areas such as bedrooms and basements need to be cleaned every 6 to 12 months.